Eleazar Albin

-Eleazar Albin (fl.
-1690 - c.
-1742) was an English naturalist and watercolourist illustrator who wrote and illustrated a number of books including A Natural History of English Insects (1720), A Natural History of Birds (1731–38) and A Natural History of Spiders and other Curious Insects (1736).
+Eleazar Albin (c.
+1680 - 1741/1742) was an English naturalist and watercolourist illustrator who wrote and illustrated a number of books including A Natural History of English Insects (1720), A Natural History of Birds (1731–38) and A Natural History of Spiders and other Curious Insects (1736).
 He has been described as one of the "great entomological book illustrators of the 18th century".